The Library History Buff

 Promoting the appreciation, enjoyment, and preservation of library history

 The library cards below have a personal connection.
 To see some vintage library cards in my collection CLICK HERE.

-My latest acquisition is a library card from the Hales Corners Public Library in Hales Corners, WI.
+A library card from the Hales Corners Public Library in Hales Corners, WI.
 They celebrated their 35th anniversary in January, 2001.
 The library held a contest among young people to design the library card.

 This bedraggled, well used library card is for my local public library, the Middleton Public Library in Wisconsin, which is a member of the South Central Library System.